 Leave ‘em Howlin’

 Our tour ended with the setting sun and we left to a course of wolfdogs howling.
-We were pretty chilly by this point, but we learned a lot about wolves and wolfdogs.
-I was inspired to learn more.
 If you’re looking for that perfect wolf photo to mark your mountain vacation, try an Interactive Tour at Yamnuska Wolfdog Sanctuary and get close and personal with these amazing animals.